marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. note:: Make sure you have a stable internet connection as a lecturer.
 The best option is with a cable.
 It is best not to use the same connection (e.g. wifi) as the participants in case the network slows down.

-.. note:: The ideal browser to use is Mozilla firefox (in a current version).
+.. note:: The ideal browser to use is Mozilla Firefox (in a current version).
 Javascript has to be turned on and cookies allowed (normally default setting). **Do not use the Internet Explorer**.

 Run a game
 ==========